 Brooklyn neighbourhoods are more than 30 and each of them is distinct and unique, with its own personality.
 They are as diverse as the people living in them, and all are rich in history.
 The district stands out for its magnificent brownstone homes one can admire in neighbourhoods like Brooklyn Heights and Clinton Hill, sand and surf in seaside communities like Sea Gate and Manhattan Beach.

 Some of the districts I’ve loved the most when I visited Brooklyn are the followings:

 Brooklyn is a vibrant ethnic mix of people, populated by longtime immigrants (who made up the cosmopolitan borough through generations) and young artists.
 Ethnicity diversity, creeds and religions are the key point here, as they have been coexisting since the end of XIX century, when various crowds of immigrants arrived in search of some relief from their home country’s poor life standards.
 For this reason, the first thing that comes into my mind when talking about Brooklyn is that this borough is steeped in history, constantly re-writing it through the ages and always evolving and keeping on writing its own future.
 I honestly think this is a rare feature to find in a neighbourhood, and this is the greatest treasure of Brooklyn: the ability to create an ever-evolving community.

 And all the immigrants have contributed to make Brooklyn the Mecca of tolerance too.
 This is the place to be for free-thinking minds and creative communities.

-How Brooklyn borough looked before hipsters took over?
+How did the borough look before hipsters took over?

 Brooklyn, from small village to borough